walkerzf/walkerzf.github.io/source/_posts/TrapLab.md

 # Part 1 Assembly

-This part is a warm-up exercise  to let you know a little more about Risc-v Assembly.
+This part is a warm-up exercise  to let you know a little more about Risc-v Assemble.

 # Part 2  Backtrace